 In addition, apparel and other related products sold by us are subject to stringent and complex product performance and security and safety standards, laws and other regulations.
-These regulations relate principally to product labeling, certification of product safety and importer security procedures.
+These regulations relate principally to product labeling, product content, certification of product safety and importer security procedures.
 We believe that we are in material compliance with those regulations.
 Our licensed products and licensing partners are also generally subject to such regulations.

-Important factors relating to risks associated with government regulations include those described in Part I, Item 1A.
+Important factors relating to risks associated with government regulations, including forced labor laws, include those described in Part I, Item 1A.
 Risk Factors.